Second Language Requirement

 Students with prior instruction in these languages, at the high school or college level, must take a placement test before enrolling in any course.
 Language requirement courses are sequential.
 Students are not permitted to move backwards in the sequence, take two or more levels of the same language simultaneously, or repeat courses for credit.
-Placement into upper-level courses may usually be achieved by satisfactorily taking a proficiency examination in the appropriate department.
+Placement into upper-level courses may usually be achieved by satisfactorily taking an examination in the appropriate department.

 3. A score of 4 or better on an advanced placement foreign language test.

 4. Determination of proficiency by the college.
 Students who have acquired substantial knowledge of, or are native speakers of, a language other than English may meet the requirement by demonstrating appropriate proficiency, as determined by the college, in all skills relevant to the comprehension and production of that particular language.
 Except in the special cases of ancient languages no longer spoken and of American Sign Language, proficiency testing includes reading, writing, and speaking.
 Students should visit CAS Academic Advising for further information.